 - Bottle of wine to toast your master crafting skills when you’re done.

-Step 1: Hunt and gather
+where can i buy diflucan one Step 1: Hunt and gather

 I’d been picking up supplies for the last month or so, but if you’re going for that last minute adrenalin thing (which I completely endorse, and is my usual style), head for a shopping centre with a Target/Big W, an arts and crafts store or big newagents and a party supplies store or one of those awesome discount importer junk shops (think Hot Dollar et al).